WPTravelteam/wp-travel/readme.txt

 WP Travel is a free WordPress travel & tour agency plugin & travel engine to create customized travel & trekking websites in minutes!

 == Description ==
+> **Notice: WP Travel V4.0**
+> We are about to release WP Travel V4 version with a huge enhancement and functionality changes.
+It is strongly advised to [check this link for more details](https://wptravel.io/wp-travel-version-(4-0-0)-pre-release-post).

 > **WP Travel PRO**
 > With WP Travel Pro you can get all premium feature of WP Travel in a single package.
 [View Detail](https://wptravel.io/wp-travel-pro/)